tedyuen/vue-array-permission/README.md

 Vue.apermission.hasPermission('test:permission1'); // console.log(true);

-Vue.apermission.reset(); // clear the permissions and god flag.
+Vue.apermission.reset(); // clear the permissions.

 // if u don't has permission the div will not show. and style display none.
 <div v-ap-show:test:permission1></div>